 Please explore your options.
 Do you have a friend and/or family member who can offer you shelter, at least temporarily?
 If you are currently experiencing homelessness and have no friends or family members who can assist you, we suggest you contact COORDINATED INTAKE.

 The Coordinated Intake (CI) program is for individuals and families who are homeless and have nowhere else to sleep at night.
 It is the front door to emergency shelters within the Continuum of Care, Cuyahoga County's network of shelters and housing programs.
+Coordinated Entry (CE) is for those who are homeless in Lorain County.

-CI can help you explore alternatives to emergency shelters, refer you to an emergency shelter if you need it, or refer you to emergency services (such as a hospital, mental health counseling, drug abuse programs, etc.).
+Both programs can help you explore alternatives to emergency shelters, refer you to an emergency shelter if you need it, or refer you to emergency services (such as a hospital, mental health counseling, drug abuse programs, etc.).

-CI does NOT provide referrals for housing, vouchers, or subsidies.
+Each program does NOT provide referrals for housing, vouchers, or subsidies.
 It cannot provide rental, security deposit, or utility assistance.
 Nor does it distribute shelter letters.
 If you need that kind of assistance, please call 2-1-1 — United Way of Greater Cleveland's First Call for Help program.

-How do I contact CI?
+How do I contact CI/CE?

-Call 216-674-6700 anytime between 8:00 am - 8:00 pm, Monday through Friday.
+In Cuyahoga County, call 216-674-6700 anytime between 8:00 am - 8:00 pm, Monday through Friday.
 You will need to make an appointment because intake must be done in person.
 The program is located on the 2nd floor of the Bishop Cosgrove Building at 1736 Superior Avenue.

 What is 2-1-1?